The intersection between modern trauma theory, addiction & mindfulness

 - Article on Alcohol & Meditation

-- Check back with us frequently as we are adding to our programs and teachings on Addiction Recovery every month.
+- Check back with us frequently as we are adding to our courses and teachings on Addiction Recovery regularly.

 Dr. Steve developed the MET(T)A Protocol, a design for treatment currently being utilized in centers across the country, that is grounded in the belief that Buddhist principles and practices, along with EMDR therapy, create a strong foundation for a path to freedom from addiction and other mental health issues.